MIRI Filters and Dispersers

 Imaging filters

-The MIRI imaging mode allows users to select amongst 10 filters for observations.
+The MIRI imaging mode allows users to select among 10 filters for observations.

 Table 1.
 Imaging filter properties